wp-plugins/woocommerce-product-stock-alert/readme.txt

 = Does this plugin work with all types of theme =
 Yes, this plugin is compatible with all latest version of WooCommerce themes.

+= Does this plugin work with WooCommerce Subscription Product = Yes, this plugin works with WooCommerce Subscription Product.

 == Screenshots ==
 1. Stock alert admin email settings panel